akhilsoni04/Weather-Wizard/README.md

 4. Open index.html in your browser

-3. Insert your API key in the JavaScript file const apiKey = "6c0c6c99cc6109633c88f4f4a0efbdf9";
+3. const apiKey = "6c0c6c99cc6109633c88f4f4a0efbdf9";

 ---

 ## 🔑 Where to Get an API Key?

-Go to OpenWeatherMap
+1. Go to OpenWeatherMap
-Create a free account
+2. Create a free account
-Navigate to API Keys and generate one
+3. Navigate to API Keys and generate one
-Replace the placeholder in your JavaScript code
+4. Replace the placeholder in your JavaScript code

 ---